Coppernic/developer.coppernic.fr/docs/build.md

 Repository
 ----------

-Coppernic's lib are stored in [artifactory ](https://artifactory.coppernic.fr/artifactory/webapp/#/home)
+Coppernic's libs are stored in [artifactory ](https://artifactory.coppernic.fr/artifactory/webapp/#/home).

-On your `build.gradle` file add a repository :
+On your `build.gradle` file add a repository:

 ```groovy
 repositories {